-Stomach cancers halted by honokiol
+Stomach cancers halted

 Researchers from China’s Zhongshan Hospital and Fudan University studied gastric cancer cells with honokiol in the laboratory.
 Again, they found the compound halted the growth of the cancer cells – stimulating cell death among the tumor cells.

-Renal cell cancers and honokiol
+Renal cell cancers

 Renal cell cancers are cancers that affect the kidneys.
 Often the only thing a doctor can do to treat this type of cancer is to remove the affected kidney.
 The cancer is quite invasive and its incidence has been steadily growing over the years.